Reading time: 5 min.

 If you’re considering forehead reduction surgery, it’s important to check this is the right type of procedure for you.
 If your hair is thinning, a hair transplant is probably more suitable.

 While most hair transplant patients are male, women make up the majority of forehead reduction patients.
-But women can have hair transplants too.
-In fact, female hair transplants are very successful, and may be a better treatment type if:
+That being said, women can have hair transplants as well if they find that their hair is thinning.
+In fact, female hair transplants are very successful, and could be a better treatment type if:

 • You have female pattern baldness